 This post is a little late.
 A year late, to be exact.
-But you know when you’ve taken so many photos that opening the ominously-titled “Unsorted Mauritius Pics” folder makes your laptop implode, and forces you to kill yourself?
+But you know when you’ve taken so many photos that opening the ominously-titled “Unsorted Mauritius Pics” folder makes your laptop implode?
 Yes.
 That.

 However, I finally manned up and did it, people.
 I went through 1,987 photos and no one died.
 Instead, I was reminded of the absolutely glorious time we had in Mauritius last year, and realised I need to share the memories of our all-inclusive family holiday with the world.
 By world, I mean you, mom.

 The more I visit Franschhoek, the more I fall in love with it.
 We spent some time wandering around Provence a few years ago and I actually think that Franschhoek is more beautiful.
 (Not to mention the very important fact that the wine in our South African “corner of France” is a bazillion times cheaper).